KyongRok/EECS3431_Assignment3/readme.txt

 ** Build/MakeFile **
-For linux/Mac OS, go to command line and navigate to directory of the file and type "make" to build the executable file and a execuatable file named raytracer will be produced.
+For linux/Mac OS, go to command line and navigate to directory of the file and type "make" to build the executable file and a execuatable file named raytracer.exe will be produced.
+Then within the command line, execute raytracer.exe with the appropriate txt file as the single argument
+Example: raytracer.exe testExample.txt

 For Windows